baek85/invertible_nn_meft/README.md

 ### ResidualBlock

-`invertible_nn.layers.ResidualBlock` implements a reversible residual layer.
+`invertible_nn_meft.layers.ResidualBlock` implements a reversible residual layer.
 This block consists of an arbitrary function F and performs the following transform:
 $$y = x + F(x)$$